sethdmoore/dotfiles/README.md

 # DOTFILES
 ## Introduction
 Dotfiles are managed GNU stow.
-Clone this repository to a directory in your $HOME called dotfiles/
+Clone this repository directory into $HOME
 When you want to use an application configuration, simply:
 ```sh
 cd $HOME/dotfiles